 This question is much better than asking, “What’s your favourite food?” because it’s more specific and requires a much more specific response.
 You’re likely to get far more than a one-word answer out of someone, and possibly an elaborate story about a particular occasion or fond memory they have.

 4. Did you have any nicknames growing up?
 Now?

-You’ll probably both end up in fits of laughter after you’ve exchanged the stories behind your nicknames.
+One of the lighter dating topics, you’ll probably both end up in fits of laughter after you’ve exchanged the stories behind your nicknames.
 It might be a little bit embarrassing, but it’s a great way to open up to someone and have a light-hearted conversation.